Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Application to physical layer security

-A legitimate user has secure in-connection to the {\it{virtual node}}, if their distance separation is smaller than the distance between that user and any eavesdropper~\cite{Pinto2012}.
-The in-degree accepts an elegant geometric interpretation using the \ac{PVT}: It is equal to the number of legitimate users that fall inside the Voronoi cell $\mathcal{C}_0$ of the point process $\Pi_e \cup \left\{S_0\right\}$~\cite{Pinto2012}.
-Conditioned on the size of the cell $\mathcal{C}_0$, the \ac{RV} describing the in-degree, $N_{in}$, follows the Poisson distribution ${\text{Po}\!\left(\lambda_l |\mathcal{C}_0|\right)}$ or ${\text{Po}\!\left(p A\right)}$, where $A$ is the size of cell $\mathcal{C}_0$ induced by a unit intensity \ac{PPP}.
+We consider two independent and homogeneous \acp{PPP}; one for the legitimate users, $\Pi_l$, and another for the eavesdroppers, $\Pi_e$, with intensities $\lambda_l$ and $\lambda_e$ respectively.
+In addition, we place a node $S_0$ at a fixed location, either at the corner of the quadrant or at the edge of the half-plane.
+For instance, this could be the location of an \ac{AP} where all sensors (legitimate users) want to transmit measurement data.
+We would like to study the distribution of the number of legitimate users with a secure connection to and from the \ac{AP}, over the ensemble of all possible realizations of $\Pi_l, \Pi_e$.
+A legitimate user has secure connection to the \ac{AP}, if their distance separation is smaller than the distance between that user and any eavesdropper.
+The number of secure connections to the \ac{AP} accepts an elegant geometric interpretation using the \ac{PVT}: It is equal to the number of legitimate users that fall inside the Voronoi cell $\mathcal{C}_0$ of the point process $\Pi_e \cup \left\{S_0\right\}$~\cite{Pinto2012}, see Fig.~\ref{fig:Eaves} for example illustrations.
+Conditioned on the area $A$, the \ac{RV} describing the number of secure connections to the \ac{AP}, $N_{\text{in}}$, follows the Poisson distribution ${\text{Po}\!\left(\frac{\lambda_l}{\lambda_e} A\right)}$, where we have to divide by the intensity of the eavesdroppers, $\lambda_e$, to consider the intensity of the \ac{PPP} generating the Voronoi tessellation.
+The mean and the variance of the \ac{RV} $N_{\text{in}}$ can be expressed in terms of $\mathbb{E}\left\{A\right\}$ and $\mathbb{E}\left\{A^2\right\}$.
+One has to average the mean and variance of the Poisson distribution ${\text{Po}\!\left(p A\right)}$ over $A$.